Augmentations of Forman's Ricci Curvature and their Applications in Community Detection: Correlations between curvatures

 Table \ref{table:1} shows that the FRC vs $\AF{3}$ and $\AF{4}$ correlations exhibit the expected behavior for model networks: the fewer edges -- and thus cycles -- present in a network, the more similar the curvatures are (as they are equal in a network with no cycles).
 In particular, note the correlation of 1 between FRC and $\AF{3}$ for the bipartite networks -- as expected from networks with no 3-cycles.
 The only outlier of this behavior is the HBG, as the correlation FRC vs $\AF{4}$ seems to increase with the number of edges.\\

 Regarding ORC vs the different versions of AFRC, all exhibit a similar behavior on the ER and BG graphs, being quite correlated in sparser networks and losing this correlation as the connection probability $p$ increases -- although in general ORC appears best correlated to $\AF{4}$.
-This same behavior can be observed in the correlation of ORC and FRC for the SBM, but the ORC vs the two studied augmentations of Forman-Ricci curvature are notably distinct.
-We observe how the correlation ORC vs $\AF{3}$ increases positively with the community sizes, whereas ORC vs $\AF{4}$ grows negatively with it.
-This behavior agrees with our discussion at the end of Section \ref{sec:Definitions}, and is illustrated later in Figure \ref{fig:curvature_switch}.
-Finally, the ORC vs $\AF{4}$ for the HBG initially shows a similar behavior, but we see that they become uncorrelated as $q$ grows (and $p$ is held fixed).
-We will further explore this last effect in Section \ref{sec:CurvGaps}, where we show that ORC does not appear to detect communities in HBGs with noisy structure.\\
+This same behavior can be observed in the SBM for the ORC vs FRC correlation, whereas the ORC vs $\AF{3}$ and $\AF{4}$ are notably distinct.
+We observe how the correlation ORC vs $\AF{3}$ increases positively with the community size, whereas ORC vs $\AF{4}$ grows negatively with it.
+This behavior agrees with our discussion at the end of Section \ref{sec:Definitions}, and is illustrated later in Figure \ref{fig:curvature_switch}, and Appendix Figures \ref{fig:AppC_1}-\ref{fig:AppC_2}.
+Finally, in the HBG the ORC vs $\AF{4}$ correlation initially shows a similar behavior to that of the SBM, but we see that they become uncorrelated as the inter-community connection probability $q$ grows (while the intra-community probability $p$ is held fixed).
+We will further explore this last effect in Section \ref{sec:CurvGaps}, where we show that ORC does not appear to detect communities in HBGs with noisy structure - and so it is natural for ORC and $\AF{4}$ not to be correlated when only one depends on the communities of the network.\\

 \textit{\textbf{Real-world networks:}} We study a variety of networks, including two bipartite (Southern Women and Corporate Interlocks) and four with community structure metadata (second half of Table \ref{table:2}).
 All networks have between 10 and 250 nodes, except for the US Power Grid, which has around 5000.
 Detailed descriptions of the networks can be found in Appendix \ref{appendix: studied networks}.\\